RoMar19/Building_in_green/README.md

 initial idea of the project.

 ### Home
-Shows basic sustainable principles of the Green Construction, with different images/icons/text.
+Welcome page.
+Shows basic sustainable principles of the Green Construction, with different icons/text.
-This a landing page base on Themes from startbootstrap.com

 ### Green Builders Community Gallery
 Displays all the records of the Community.
 It is also possible to filter by category (Wood, Cob, Stone or Upcycling).